tsykoduk/Heroku-Nginx-Reverse-Proxy/README.md

 }
 ```

-You should now be able to hit https://ggn-nginx-router-test.herokuapp.com (https://ggn-nginx-router-test.herokuapp.com/) and get the app living a https://ggn-nginx-test-target.herokuapp.com (https://ggn-nginx-test-target.herokuapp.com/) delivered to you.
+You should now be able to hit https://ggn-nginx-router-test.herokuapp.com and get the app living at https://ggn-nginx-test-target.herokuapp.com delivered to you.

 **Setup nginx-test-blog**